Skip to content

 Rerank Cutoff

 For world book vectors: minimum score required after boost/penalty adjustments.
 Helps filter out low-quality matches after post-processing.
+Set to 0 to disable.

 Hybrid Weight